zupercb/immersive-dogtags/README.md

 NOTES
 - tested on JET Server 1.0.0 and 1.0.3
-- if you will manually add usernames, keep the character count below 9000
+- if you will manually add usernames, keep the total character count below 9000